onemriganka/transformers/README.md

 # transformers
-In this repo i write the code of transformers architecture
+In this repo, i write the code of the transformers architecture

+if u want to contribute just fork and made a pull request . : )